Just so you know, as an Amazon Associate we earn from qualifying purchases made via bold red links, buttons or images.

 The AeroPress coffee maker is an inexpensive and foolproof way to make a great cup of coffee.
 The device allows you to try many different grinds of coffee, water temperatures, and brew times.
 Even if you cannot make a perfect espresso with the AeroPress, try the recipe above, or explore using the Fellow Prismo.
 You can make a very drinkable espresso substitute at home or on the road.

-If you do try it, leave us a comment and let us know how it turned out!
+If you do try it, leave us a comment on our Facebook post and let us know how it turned out!